Written and reviewed by Ozisuma Editorial Desk

 General estimate based on the ATO Medicare levy reduction thresholds for 2025-26.
 Thresholds are indexed each financial year.
 Confirm the result with the ATO Medicare levy calculator or a registered tax agent — this is not legal, tax or financial advice.

-What this calculator works out
+What this Medicare levy reduction calculator estimates

 The Medicare levy is a 2% tax on most Australian residents' taxable income that helps fund Medicare.
 For low-income earners, the Medicare Levy Act 1986 provides a reduction or full exemption when income is at or below the relevant threshold for your category.
 This calculator works out which threshold band you fall into for 2025-26 — exempt, shade-in, or full 2% — and the actual levy payable as a general estimate.